okoala/awesome-stars/README.md

 ## C# #

 - [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - ScreenToGif allows you to record a selected area of your screen and save it as a gif or video.
-- [react-native-windows](https://github.com/ReactWindows/react-native-windows) - A framework for building native apps with React.
+- [react-native-windows](https://github.com/Microsoft/react-native-windows) - A framework for building native UWP and WPF apps with React.
 - [gogotester](https://github.com/azzvx/gogotester) -
 - [tutorial-2d-game-unity](https://github.com/pixelnest/tutorial-2d-game-unity) - A tutorial for Unity where you will learn how to make a quite complete 2D shoot them up.
 See the link for the full resources
 - [CefSharp](https://github.com/cefsharp/CefSharp) - .NET (WPF and Windows Forms) bindings for the Chromium Embedded Framework